 Helping financial institutions adapt to what's next in wealth.

-In a career spanning Toronto, Boston, Tokyo and London, Heather Hopkins is a data and research expert specialising in retail investment distribution.
+In a career spanning Toronto, Boston, Tokyo and London, Heather Hopkins is a data and research expert specialising in the UK financial adviser and retail wealth management markets.
 Heather is the Managing Director and Founder of NextWealth.
-She is also a Director of Clive Waller Consulting Ltd and serves as Vice-Chair of The Investment Network and the Schroders UK Platform Awards.
+She is also on the board of the Mercantile Investment Trust and Orbis Investments UK.

-Heather was most recently the head of Platforum, a market-research firm servicing the UK platform market owned by Centaur Media, where she worked from 2013 to 2017.
-Prior to that Hopkins was the head of research for Hitwise, an internet data analytics company, working from London and Tokyo.
+Previously, Heather was head of Platforum, a market-research firm servicing the UK platform market, where she worked from 2013 to 2017.
+Prior to that she was the head of research for Hitwise, an internet data analytics company, working from London and Tokyo.
 Earlier, she was an executive at Dalbar, an international financial-services data company, based in Toronto and Boston.

 Heather helps organise the award-winning Women in Platforms meet-ups, supporting female leaders in the investment industry.
 She was named “Team Leader of the Year” by Investment Week in 2017.
 Outside of work, she spends time with her family and tries not to dunk into the river Thames as she learns to scull.

 Peter has over 30 years’ experience working in the Financial Services industry.
 Prior to joining Skandia in 2008 as Chief Development Officer, Peter was Chief Executive of Bankhall, a leading supplier of support services to financial advisers.